Ma Yibo

-Ma Yibo (马弋博 (馬弋博, Mǎ Yìbó); born August 8, 1980 in Dalian, Liaoning) is a Chinese field hockey player who competed at the 2004, 2008 and 2012 Summer Olympics.
+Ma Yibo (马弋博 (馬弋博, Mǎ Yìbó); born August 8, 1980, in Dalian, Liaoning) is a Chinese field hockey player who competed at the 2004, 2008 and 2012 Summer Olympics.

 At the 2004 Summer Olympics, she finished fourth with the Chinese team in the women's competition.
 She played all six matches and scored two goals.

-She was part of the Chinese team that won silver at the 2008 Beijing Games.
+She was part of the Chinese team that won silver at the 2008 Beijing Olympics.

+She was the top goal scorer for China at the 2006 Women's Hockey Champions Trophy, and again at the 2011 Women's Asian Champions Trophy.
+Her team ended as the runners-up on both occasions.